← Back to the top of the Report

 With the passage of the Law on Trade Secrets, progress was made, including an exception to its application to ensure that it is not a crime to reveal a trade secret in order to protect the public interest, thus guaranteeing freedom of expression and information(13).

-Following down this path, Xnet created the Law on Full Protection of Whistleblowers(14) and integrated the first transposition of the European Directive in which it also participated.
+Following down this path, Xnet created the Law on Full Protection of Whistleblowers(14) and integrated the first enforcement of the European Directive in which it also participated.
 This law has already begun the process for being passed at three levels, at the state level(15), in Catalonia(16) and in the Basque Country(17), although none has yet been passed.
 This law guarantees protection against any kind of retaliation against those who expose systemic abuses that affect the general interest.

 PRIOR TO THE AMENDMENTS TO THE LAW TO CREATE A MORE FAVOURABLE FRAMEWORK FOR THE RESPECT OF FUNDAMENTAL FREEDOMS